Music Videos

 In that dark Pest apartment, Del Rey’s voice felt like the haunted Santa Ana winds: alive with something beyond its elemental force.
 If it was invention, that was fine.
 Language is invention too, puffed with our own projections.
 A ghost is not an absence but what the absence generates—Spotify wrapped in a sheet with eyes cut out.

 To get the song out of my head, I started outlining a novel inspired by it, filling it with my own heartache.
-Researching the title on Goodreads, I discovered the actor James Franco had already claimed Flipside for a book of interviews with Del Rey—real and invented—apparently hoping to conjure his own phantom muse.
+Researching the title on Goodreads, I discovered the actor James Franco had already claimed Flipside for a book of interviews with Del Rey, both real and invented, apparently hoping to conjure his own phantom muse.
 I never wrote my book.
 Franco’s was never released.
 Lana, present as she is as an object of inspiration, eluded both our interpretations.